-The Jordan insurance market remains highly competitive, with pressure on technical performance accompanied by economic challenges, according to a new special report by AM Best.
+Jordan’s insurance market remains highly competitive, with pressure on technical performance accompanied by economic challenges, according to a report by A.M.
+Best.

-In the Best’s Special Report, titled, “Jordan Insurance Ratings: Benchmarking,” AM Best notes that despite the market showing reasonable growth rates in recent years, it is also facing a number of challenges.
+Despite the market showing reasonable growth rates in recent years, it is also facing a number of challenges, the rating agency noted in its report, ‘Jordan Insurance Ratings: Benchmarking’.
 Pricing pressure on the core business segments and tariffed motor third-party liability business have hindered operating performance.

-Mr Luca Patron, AM Best financial analyst, said, “Even though the challenges of the competitive Jordanian insurance market affected the ratings of some companies in the past, the overall operating performance of AM Best-rated companies remains at a good level and above the average market performance, benefitting from economies of scale and brand recognition.”
+Mr Luca Patron, a financial analyst said, “Even though the challenges of the competitive Jordanian insurance market affected the ratings of some companies in the past, the overall operating performance of A.M.
+Best-rated companies remains at a good level and above the average market performance, benefitting from economies of scale and brand recognition.”

-The report states that on a global scale, AM Best-rated Jordanian insurers are deemed to have a limited business profile.
+On a global scale, A.M.
+Best-rated Jordanian insurers are deemed to have a limited business profile.
 Furthermore, there are limited opportunities for insurers to grow domestically without undercutting competitors.

-AM Best believes that the adoption of prudent risk management practices is critical to ensure that companies manage their risks effectively and in a controlled manner.
+The adoption of prudent risk-management practices is critical to ensure that companies manage their risks effectively and in a controlled manner, the agency said.
+M